viewstools/docs/README.md

 It's something along the lines of `Name is BlockType`.

-[Here's a very neat trick to make your code even more readable and reusable through naming blocks](https://youtu.be/S-5rbcnXWtI?t=51m38s)
+[Here's an elegant trick to make your code even more readable and reusable through naming blocks](https://youtu.be/S-5rbcnXWtI?t=51m38s)

 This is a super handy pattern for QA, which can now access the elements using